MEM2677/teotest-template-bundle/README.md

 ## Introduction

-This bundle installs a server side rendered widget called `Virtual Assistant` to your Entando instance, in a demo page called `Digital Assistant`
+This bundle installs a server side rendered widget called `Virtual Assistant` to your Entando instance, in a demo page called `Digital Assistant`.

 ### Widget configuration